May 4, 2021, by indybamra1

 Keep an eye on the social media accounts and websites of industry and professional bodies.
 Organisations like the Association of British Pharmaceutical Industry regularly publish reports, press releases and articles that will keep you up to date with industry developments; for example, news regarding the growth in cell and gene therapy and stem cell research.
 These organisations can also provide a good source of employer information.

 3. Keep a check on online job boards

 Keep a regular check on online job boards to monitor the type of roles that are advertised and to see which employers are recruiting.
 Websites such as LinkedIn, NHS Jobs, Indeed and other search engines are all good ports of call.
 Of course, many employers contact the University directly with their opportunities so don’t forget to access the vacancies on MyCareer.

-Entering the job market can be challenging on graduation and entering during a pandemic even more so.
+Entering the job market can be challenging upon graduation and entering during a pandemic even more so.
 That said, there are opportunities to apply for and you’re not alone!
 Start with reading our resources on the life sciences sector.
-Check out our Graduating in 2021 webpages which are filled with a wealth of resources.
+Check out our Graduating in … webpages which are filled with a wealth of resources.
 You could also consider booking an appointment with a careers adviser.

 No comments yet, fill out a comment to be the first

 Leave a Reply